Falcion/Patternugit/README.md

 - [x] Upgrade and update project to the second version generation;
 - [x] Refactor to project according to integrated linters and pass the checks within future;
-- [ ] Write small pages website which contains philosophy and common ideology of project and how to use it;
+- [ ] Write small pages site which contains philosophy and common ideology of project and how to use it;
   - [ ] Format and style it;
-- [ ] Write a markdown file which contains a pattern for philosohpies or ideologies for projects;
+- [ ] Write a Markdown file which contains a pattern for philosohpies or ideologies for projects;
   - [ ] And write down a specified philosophy for this exact project;